rolfbecker/MIE_EA.02_EMRP_WS2020/0101_MQTT/0104_Python_Publish_Subscribe/Homework.md

 Use Python (e.g. with Jupyter or another way) to publish a sine wave which is received by node-red.
 Start with `publisher_V004.ipynb`.
 Create a copy, name it  `sine_publisher_V001.ipynb` and modify it.

 The publisher loops infinitely.
+Send one point per second by using the simple `time.sleep(1)` function.
+It would delay the execution of one loop by one second.

-Should send a message in the format `{"sin" : y}`
+Send a message in the format `{"sin" : y}`

+With $y$